 It’s taken me almost a year to write this one blog post.
 Over 300 very long days.
 I’ve tried, don’t get me wrong.
 And yet, every time I’ve attempted to hammer out the first sentence, the tears roll, mascara burns my eyes and I turn into a blubbering emotional mess who wonders if her Prozac is really just a placebo.

-Let me preface by saying that although I appreciate the kind comments from former students and friends who seem to think I live a life tied up with a big pink bow, you have been misled.
-Don’t be offended, but you are being quite naive if you believe that life seems to have fallen perfectly into place for one Angie Spady.
+Let me preface by saying that although I appreciate the kind comments from former students and friends who seem to think I live a life tied with a big pink bow, you have been sorely misled.
+Don’t be offended, but you are being naive if you believe that life seems to have fallen perfectly into place for one Angie Spady.
 There’s one common thread that many of you may have failed to see: PAIN.
 And quite a bit of it.

 Yes, God grants us free will and some of my own stupid choices rocked me to my very core.
 I might as well put it out there.
 Perhaps you can relate?But there’s also those life events which come out of left field and leave us screaming up at God, “WHY?!!”